 Some groups have a core of regulars who only want to socialize at meet ups

 "I went to a meet up and it was awkward.
-No one knew what to say to each other."Yep, sometimes this happens.
+No one knew what to say to each other"Yep, sometimes this happens.
 It can be uncomfortable the first few times you go to a Meetup.com event.
-It's an unfamiliar scenario, and not everyone is good at chatting to strangers.
+It's an unfamiliar situation, and not everyone is good at chatting to strangers.
 If a lot of the attendees are new and feeling out of their element, the get together can have a stilted, nervous vibe to it.

 Once more, this doesn't happen at every event.
 Also, with practice you can get to a point where you're comfortable at meet ups, and can even be the relaxed veteran that helps the newbies feel at ease.

 "I heard Meetup.com is only for weirdos who can't make friends through other means"

 Nope.
 Not true.
 Meet ups are attended by all types.
 Most are regular people who either want to add some new blood to their social circle, recently moved to the area, or want to take part in a particular activity.
 There's nothing odd or shameful about wanting to be sociable or make more friends.

 Yes, some meet up attendees are what you could call awkward, but you may run into a shy person at a house party or volunteer position too.
 Naturally, I reject the idea that just because someone is a bit awkward that they're a bad person who taints a social event for everyone else.
 If you go to a meet up and you come across someone who's not your type of person, because they're "weird" by your standards, just socialize with someone else instead.
 And even if mostly everyone at an event is too "weird" for you, it doesn't automatically mean all meet ups are like that.
 If an attendee is "awkward" to the point where they make others feel creeped out or threatened, many group organizers will be willing to deal with it if you bring the matter to their attention.

 "I went to a meet up and there were no hot chicks/guys there"